TEST REPORT – DOCULUS LUMUS

 (Macao Passport 2010, 15x magnification, 15x magnification + iPhone 5s digital zoom)

-In certain situations, e.g. at bright sunshine, the normal incident light mode may be too dark.
-You will need a higher light intensity to shine through water marks as well.
+In certain situations, e.g., at the bright sunshine, the normal incident light mode may be too dark.
+You will need a higher light intensity to shine through watermarks as well.
 The torchlight mode allows an optimal illumination even in a very bright surrounding.

 RFID Transponder Check

-The RFID transponder check allows verifying of the transponders that are integrated in passports or ID cards.
-Therefore you can check authenticity, proper function and transponder type in a very short time.
+The RFID transponder check allows verifying of the transponders that are integrated into passports or ID cards.
+Therefore you can check authenticity, proper function, and transponder type in a concise time.
 Please keep in mind that in some passports a shielding prevents reading from outside.
 Just open the document to check it from the inside.

 Explanation of the light codes:

-- Red light blinks rapidly: The device searches for a RFID transponder
+- Red light blinks rapidly: The device searches for an RFID transponder

 - Green light blinks 1 x recurring: A valid passport RFID ISO 14443 Type A transponder was found